A Geometric Approach to the Yang-Mills Mass Gap: Mass of Elementary bosonic particles through the spectrum of the Bakry-Emery Ricci curvature of the weighted true configuration space: explicit example

 Now consider the Maxwell theory on $3+1$ dimensional Minkowski space.
 This is of course a special case of the Yang-Mills case when the structure constants vanish.
 Therefore the configuration space metric is flat

 and the vacuum wave functional is exactly calculable i.e., the $S[A]$ functional reads

 An explicit calculation yields

-i.e., the mass gap $E^{*}_{\hbar}-E^{0}_{\hbar}\geq 0$.
+i.e., the mass gap $E^{*}-E^{0}\geq 0$.
 Once again there is a $3-$momentum factor that only indicates a continuous spectrum starting from zero.
-In other words, the Bakry-Emery correction term to the Ricci (i.e., the hessian term) encodes the classical and potential contribution to the mass gap while \textit{pure Ricci is solely a quantum effect} since it contains divergence and needs to be regularized when non-zero \footnote{It is expected that a similar geometric quantum correction is responsible for the discrepancy of the $W^{\pm}$ masses.
-This issue is under investigation}.
+In other words, the Bakry-Emery correction term to the Ricci (i.e., the Hessian term) encodes the classical and potential contribution to the mass gap while \textit{pure Ricci is solely a quantum effect} since it contains divergence and needs to be regularized when non-zero \footnote{The quantum loop divergences are essentially arises due to the tracing of non-trace class operators.
+As it happens, on the current context, Riemann curvature of the configuration space is one such operator which is not of trace class. }.
 As it happens, in the non-abelian pure Yang-Mills theory, the regularized Ricci curvature admits a positive lower bound yielding a \textit{quantum} mass gap while the potential contribution (classical mass contribution is zero since the Yang-Mills action does not include a mass term classically and one such term can not be introduced due to gauge invariance) is expected to contribute by a non-negative continuous factor.